 This data processing is based on our legitimate interest to answer your request and handle possible follow-up requests from you (Article 6 par.
 1 f GDPR).
 We will erase the information collected from your message no later than twelve months after the last communication with you on your request, subject to the provision in the following paragraph.

-When you visit our shop, we place a “cookie” on your device.
-This is a small text file that we use to recognize your device when you return to our shop for a later visit.
+When you visit our shop, we place a cookie on your device.
+This is a small text file that we use to recognise your device when you return to our shop for a later visit.

-With the help of the cookie we can also analyze certain user behavior, for example, which products you are looking at, how long you stay on our site and when and how often you return to our shop.
+With the help of the cookie we can also analyse certain user behaviour, e.g. which products you are looking at, how long you stay on our site and when and how often you return to our shop.
 We will delete a cookie no later than twelve months after your last visit to our shop.

-This data processing is carried out on the basis of our legitimate interest to better tailor our product range to the wishes of our shop visitors and to optimise the shop functions and the efficiency of advertising measures (legal basis: Article 6 par.
+This data processing is carried out on the basis of our legitimate interest to align our product range better to the wishes of our shop visitors and to optimise the shop functions and the efficiency of advertising measures (legal basis: Article 6 par.
 1 f GDPR).

 We use Google Analytics, a web analytics service of Google LLC, 1600 Amphitheater Parkway, Mountain View, CA 94043, USA (hereafter “Google”).

 Google places a cookie on your device.
 With this cookie, Google can collect information about how you use our website.
 This information is transmitted to a server in the US, where it is evaluated by Google and made available to us.
 The legal basis is Article 6 par.
-1 f GDPR, namely our legitimate interest in the evaluation and optimization of our internet site.
+1f GDPR, namely our legitimate interest in the evaluation and optimisation of our internet site.

 With regard to your personal data we process, you have the following rights:

-You may demand that we restrict the processing of your data if one of the requirements of Article 18 par.
+- You may demand that we restrict the processing of your data if one of the requirements of Article 18 par.
 1 GDPR applies.
-In particular, you can request the restriction instead of an erasure.
+In particular, you can request restriction instead of erasure.

-If you exercise your right to object, we will no longer process the personal data in question unless we can demonstrate compelling legitimate grounds for processing that override the interests, rights and freedoms of you, or for the establishment, exercise or defense of legal claims.
+- If you exercise your right to object, we will no longer process the personal data in question unless we can demonstrate compelling legitimate grounds for processing that override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.

-The data we store shall be deleted as soon as they are no longer needed for the purpose for which they are being stored and the law does not prescribe a statutory duty for the data to be retained.
-In the event that user data are not deleted on grounds that they are still required for other or legally admissible reasons, their processing shall be restricted.
+The data we store will be deleted as soon as they are no longer needed for the purpose for which they are being stored and the law does not prescribe a statutory duty for the data to be retained.
+If user data are not deleted on grounds that they are still required for other or legally admissible reasons, their processing shall be restricted.
 This means that the data shall be blocked and shall not be processed for other purposes.
 This applies, for instance, for user data that have to be kept for reasons pertaining to trade or tax law.